jmarinbynder/bynder-scala-library.g8/README.md

 ## Developing

-When developing this template, make sure the code generated has no issues (i.e. typos, compilation failures) by running:
+When developing this template, make sure the code generated has no issues (i.e. typos, compilation failures) by running the following from the root of this template project:

 ```shell
 sbt g8Test